ThinkEQ/assembly-solutions-ltd/src/pages/industries/index.md

     image: /img/nuclear-min.jpg
     alt: Nuclear
 seo:
-  title: Industries We Serve | Assembly Solutions
+  title: Industries We Supply | Assembly Solutions
   description: Industries we supply into include; Automotive, Nuclear, Security
     and Utilities.
 Visit our website Assembly Solutions and discover our market range in detail.
 ---
 ### **Supplying Industries Worldwide**

-We supply into a range of demanding and safety critical industries that depend on our high quality and reliable cable assemblies and control panels.
+It is exciting to supply and be involved with projects carried out in some of the worlds most fast moving and innovative Industries including; Automotive, Medical, Nuclear and Energy.

 **Supporting the NHS**